ibm-cloud-docs/Cloudant/api/http.md

 {: #response-headers}

 Response headers are returned by the server when you send back content.
 They include a number of different fields.
-Many of the fields are standard HTTP response headers and have no significance with regard to how {{site.data.keyword.cloudant_short_notm}} operates.
+Many of the fields are standard HTTP response headers and have no significance regarding how {{site.data.keyword.cloudant_short_notm}} operates.
-The list of response headers important to {{site.data.keyword.cloudant_short_notm}} is as follows.
+The supported HTTP response headers that are important to {{site.data.keyword.cloudant_short_notm}} are as shown in the following list.

-The supported HTTP response headers include:

 *	`Cache-Control`
 *	`Content-Length`
 *	`Content-Type`
 *	`Etag`

-The {{site.data.keyword.cloudant_short_notm}} design document API and the functions when it returns HTML (for example as part of a show or list) enable you to include custom HTTP headers through the `headers` field of the return object.
+When the {{site.data.keyword.cloudant_short_notm}} design document API and its functions return HTML (for example as part of a show or list), then you can include custom HTTP headers through the `headers` field of the return object.

 #### Cache-Control
 {: #cache-control}